What Should You Pack for an Alaska Cruise?

 - Score the cheapest flights by comparing prices at Skyscanner.com.

-There might be days when you begin wearing sweatpants, a long sleeve shirt, and a jacket and other days where a tank top and shorts are more appropriate.
+There might be days when you begin wearing sweatpants, a long-sleeve shirt, and a jacket, and other days when a tank top and shorts are more appropriate.

 I checked the weather forecast for all our Alaska port cities beginning ten days before our cruise.
 Each day, the weather seemed to change.

-Include tank tops, short sleeves, and long sleeve shirts for your base layer.
+Start with comfortable basics.
+I would include tank tops, short-sleeve shirts, and long-sleeve shirts as your base layers.
 I bought these baselayer shirts from a company called 32 Degrees.

-The 32 Degrees heat gear is the perfect weight for a base layer.
+The 32 Degrees heat gear is the perfect weight.
 The prices are incredibly reasonable.
 The fabric is lightweight and easy to pack.

 I also included a sweater to throw over my shirt and a hooded sweatshirt to throw on while hanging out on the cabin balcony.
 I used the sweater more than the sweatshirt.